conarwelsh/nettuts-laravel4-and-backbone/README.md

 Laravel is now installed, with all of its dependencies, as well as our own dependencies.
 Now let's setup our Backbone install!

-Just like our `composer.json` installed all of our server-side dependencies, we will create a `package.json` to install all of our client-side dependencies.
+Just like our `composer.json` installed all of our server-side dependencies, we will create a `package.json` in our *public* to install all of our client-side dependencies.

 For our client-side dependencies we will use: